 Actually, copyright is a non-license, that is, the author of a work reserves all the rights thereof, does not transfer them through any license.
 On the other hand, non-copyrighted works (without copyright) are subject to a license that gives all or part of the rights, such as the right to distribute them (to make copies of the works), the right for commercial use and the right to modify them or create derivative works.
 In the case of a Creative Commons Attribution license (CC-BY), all those rights are allowed provided that the original author is mentioned wherever the works are included or distributed.
 Just like the ones you see on this page.

 Non-copyrighted action music does not have differences with copyrighted music, simply it is a matter of permissions.
 There is very good music that can be found with licenses for free use, while there is music with copyright that may not be very good.
 With this, we can say that the copyright or any license is not indicative of the quality of the composition.

 Currently, the term “copyright free” or “without copyright” is confused (especially with “royalty-free”) due to its incorrect use on the Internet.
 It must be understood that a work may have all rights reserved (copyright) or released some of them (in this case, the license must indicate to which rights it is being renounced).
-The fact that certain music is copyright-free or that is linked to a flexible license does not mean that the music must be free, there may be music without copyright that must be paid.
+The fact that certain music is copyright-free or that is linked to a flexible license does not mean that this music is public domain, there may be music without copyright that must be attributed, and other obligations.

 Free or paid royalty-free action music